NibiruChain/nibiru/x/oracle/spec/04_messages.md

 `Denom` is the denomination of the currency for which the vote is being cast.
 For example, if the voter wishes to submit a prevote for the usd, then the correct `Denom` is `uusd`.

 The exchange rate used in the hash must be the open market exchange rate of Luna, with respect to the denomination matching `Denom`.
-For example, if `Denom` is `uusd` and the going exchange rate for Luna is 1 USD, then "1" must be used as the exchange rate, as `1 uluna = 1 uusd`.
+For example, if `Denom` is `uusd` and the going exchange rate for Luna is 1 USD, then "1" must be used as the exchange rate, as `1 unibi = 1 uusd`.

 `Feeder` (`terra-` address) is used if the validator wishes to delegate oracle vote signing to a separate key (who "feeds" the price in lieu of the operator) to de-risk exposing their validator signing key.

 `Validator` is the validator address (`terravaloper-` address) of the original validator.

 ```go
 // Deprecated: normal prevote and vote will be deprecated after columbus-4